alttester/EXAMPLES-Python-Android-AltTrashCat/README.md

 > **Note**: The tests are meant to be run on an Android phone.

+Create a folder `app` under project

-The apk is provided in this repository, under the `app/` folder.
+The app is provided at https://altom.com/app/uploads/AltTester/TrashCat/TrashCatAndroid.zip and needs to be included unzipped under the app/ folder.

 To start the tests, depending of your OS run: